CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/ex5-task3-04.png)

-6. This will open a new window **Fixing resources**, select an existing log analytics workspace for **Workspace ID** and click on **Fix 1 resources**.
+6. This will open a new window **Fixing resources**.
+Select an existing log analytics workspace for **Workspace ID** and click on **Fix 1 resources**.

    ![](./media/ex5-task3-05.png)

-7. Wait for a notification: ✅ **Remediation successful**.
+7. Wait for the notification: ✅ **Remediation successful**.

 ## Task 4: Data encryption and sovereignty

 In this task, you will create your own encryption key to protect the data in your storage account using a **customer-managed key**.
 When you specify a customer-managed key, that key is used to protect and control access to the key that encrypts your data.
 Customer-managed keys offer greater flexibility to manage access controls.

-**Data encryption** is the method of translating data into another form or code so that access to the data is limited to only those with the correct decryption key (or password). **Data sovereignty** is a corporate or government standard that makes your data to reside within a certain country usually within the country where your corporation resides.
-In this task we will be using azure policy to implement the data sovereignty.
+**Data encryption** is the method of translating data into another form or code so that access to the data is limited to only those with the correct decryption key (or password). **Data sovereignty** is a corporate or government standard that makes your data reside within a certain country, usually within the country where your corporation resides.
+In this task, we will be using azure policy to implement the data sovereignty.

 **Data encryption**